English 338: Women and Literature in North America and Europe

 All assignments must be typed and double-spaced, except for lesson 9 and optional visual assignments.

-ALWAYS make a copy of your work BEFORE submitting it.
-If lessons get lost, it is far easier to resubmit a copy than to rewrite an entire assignment.
 All assignments must be completed in order to receive credit for the course.
 Do not turn in more than two lessons at a time, unless we make special arrangements.
+Under no circumstances may you submit all, or even most, lessons at one time.
+All work must be submitted in Canvas.

 Time considerations (a message from the Western Online office) –Organize your time so that you spread your work out over 10-12 weeks, just like a regular academic quarter.
 Establish a calendar of due dates for yourself, then stick to it.
 Treat your Self-paced course as the serious learning experience that it is.
 True learning takes time: time for reading, time for processing new information, time for reflection.
 When students get into trouble in a Self-paced course it is most often when they try to rush through a large part of the work at the end of the quarter or right before their own personal deadline.